-This quote by Jesus, this command that he gives in Mark is in actuality a covenant statement, about what God promises to do for his people in exchange for their obedience.
+This quote by Jesus that he gives in Mark is actually a covenant statement, about what God promises to do for his people in exchange for their obedience.

 It is at once a statement of God’s identity (the Lord is one), about obedience to God, and about how love is tied into obedience.
-(Jesus put this succinctly when he stated, "If you love me you’ll obey my commandments.")
+(Jesus stated this another way when he said, "If you love me you’ll obey my commandments.")

-So this seemingly straightforward passage, has 2,000 years of rich Exodus and Deuteronomic tradition behind it.
+So this seemingly straightforward passage, has 2,000 years of rich Exodus and Deuteronomic history behind it.

 Why we need Bible interpretation

-Other texts simply require an “interpretation” in order to explain them.
+There are a great many texts, however, that do require someone to interpret them.
 What does it mean to not cook a goat in its mother’s milk?
 Why does God command his people to exterminate entire nations?

 Interpretation is also necessary to determine if a biblical principle has a universal or only a culturally specific application.